Langrial, Abbottabad

 Langrial is one of the 51 union councils of Abbottabad District in Khyber-Pakhtunkhwa province of Pakistan.
 It is located in the south west of the district and borders Haripur District.
 It is surrounded by the tall mountains and beautiful valleys.
-The people of the town are very hospitable and it's literacy rate is comparatively higher than the surrounding villages because it has numerous Govt and private schools and colleges.
+The people of the town are very hospitable and its literacy rate is comparatively higher than the surrounding villages because it has numerous Govt and private schools and colleges.

 Subdivisions

 The Union Council is subdivided into the following areas: Basgora, Chotala, Dabran, Danna Nooral, Faqir Mohammad, Gali Batgran, Karhakki, Langrial, Lassan and Manjia.
 Other villages are Kialapain and Basara.